Authored by the expert who managed and guided the team behind the Italy Property Pack

 Which property types are increasing faster in value in Milan as of 2026?

-As of early 2026, the ranking of property types by appreciation rate in Milan goes: renovated energy-efficient apartments first, followed by new-build apartments, then small units like studios and one-bedrooms, with larger unrenovated properties trailing behind.
+As of early 2026, the ranking of Milan residential property types by value appreciation rate puts renovated, energy-efficient apartments at the top, followed by new-build apartments, then small units such as studios and one-beds, then townhouses in improving outer neighborhoods, with large unrenovated properties at the bottom.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: